THE DHARMA FLOWER SUTRA SEEN THROUGH

 from the beginning until now

-and in innumerable dimensions of existence.
+and in innumerable dimensions

-Yet among all these sutras
+Yet, among all these sutras,

 this is the one that is primordial.

-If somebody is capable of holding to this sutra
+If somebody is capable

-The thirteenth important point on the passage, “For the sake of the path of Buddhahood, I have expounded all the sutras from the beginning until now and in innumerable dimensions of existence.
-Yet among all those sutras this is the one that is primordial.
-If somebody is capable of holding to this sutra, then that individual is upholding the person of the Buddha”.
+The thirteenth important point, on the passage: “For the sake of the path of Buddhahood, I have expounded all the sutras from the beginning until now and in innumerable dimensions of existence.
+Yet, among all those sutras, this is the one that is primordial.
+If somebody is capable of holding to this sutra, then that individual is upholding the person of the Buddha.”

-The Oral Transmission on the Meaning of the Dharma Flower Sutra says that holding to this particular sutra means that our persons are the same as that of the Buddha.
-[This is meant in the sense that we all have the same psychological basis as the person and the Dharma as inscribed on the Fundamental Object of Veneration.
-The word “then” that I have used to translate the Chinese ideogram “soku” in Kumârajîva’s (Kumarajû) text is here understood by Nichiren as another ideogram with the same reading (soku).
-This ideogram is defined by Tendai in three ways: 1) The unity of two concepts such as troublesome worries (bonnô) and enlightenment (bodai) as in bonnô soku bodai which means our troublesome worries are not separate from enlightenment, the former being what is manifest and the latter being what the former concept is in essence; 2) back and forth are inseparables and 3) substance and quality as in “water and wave”.]
+[This is meant in the sense that we all have the same psychological basis as the person and the Dharma, as inscribed on the Fundamental Object of Veneration (gohonzon).
+The word “then” that I have used to translate the Chinese ideogram “soku” in Kumārajîva’s (Kumarajū) text is here understood by Nichiren as another ideogram with the same reading (soku).
+This ideogram is defined by Tendai (T’ien T’ai) in three ways – 1) The unity of two concepts, such as troublesome worries (bonnō, klesha) and enlightenment (bodai), as in bonnō soku bodai which means our troublesome worries (bonnō, klesha) are not separate from enlightenment, the former being what is manifest and the latter being what the former concept is in essence; 2) back and forth are inseparables, and 3) substance and quality as in “water and wave”.]

-Here the single word “then” implies that the Buddha enlightenment and the minds of sentient beings are not two separate realities.
-The words “holding to” in the above quotation “if somebody is capable of holding to”, refers to ordinary people, but the substance of the words “holding to” entails the five ideograms for myô, hô, ren, ge, kyô which means the Sutra on the White Lotus Flower-like Mechanism of the Utterness of the Dharma.
+Here, the single word “then” implies that the Buddha enlightenment and the minds of sentient beings are not two separate realities.
+The words “holding to” in the above quotation “if somebody is capable of holding to”, refers to ordinary people, but the substance of the words “holding to” entails the five ideograms for myō, , ren, ge, kyō, which means the Sutra on the White Lotus Flower-like Mechanism of the Utterness of the Dharma (Myōhō Renge Kyō).
 This sutra infers that “holding to the person of the Buddha” means that each and every single ideogram of this text is the golden-coloured body of the enlightened Buddha.
 As a result, holding to the person of the Buddha has the sense that, apart from the Buddhahood inherent in our persons, there is no Buddha.
-What this statement implies is that out of the six stages of practice formulated by Tendai in his Universal Desistance from Troublesome Worries in order to See Clearly (Makashikan), the first stage of we who are ordinary people who have no real understanding of the Buddha teaching except partially and in theory (ri-soku) and the sixth stage of practice of the enlightened Buddha who has eliminated all his ingrained unenlightenment (mumyô) are not separate from each other [since they are both fundamentally human beings].
-The ideogram for soku in ri-soku and kukyô-soku also indicates that the first stage of practice (ri-soku) is not something that is entirely separate from the sixth (kukyô-soku).

 All you believing and convinced people,

-if there is anyone
+if there are any,

-after my passing into nirvana
+after my passing into nirvana,

-that is capable of receiving, holding to,
+that are capable of receiving,

-reading and reciting this sutra
+reading and reciting this sutra,

-they should now in the presence of the Buddha
+in the presence of the Buddha,

 pronounce their vows in their own words.